 When you go to Disney World, you want to come back with some of the most magical photos and believe me, you will.
-But that doesn’t mean you want all the same photos… I mean, everyone gets a shot in front of the castle, but does everyone get a shot of the sun setting behind the castle?!
+But that doesn’t mean you want all the same photos… I mean, everyone gets a shot in front of the castle, but does everyone get a shot of the sun setting behind it?!
 Or the Rapunzel lanterns lit up at night?
 There are definitely a few pictures you must have at Disney.

 I’m a picture gal.
 While I don’t always print them out, I just like to have them.
 Every time I clear them off my phone, it’s around 3000 photos.
 While we were at WDW this time, I took over 2500 on my phone in those 6ish days!
 But next time, I’m hoping to have more focused photo-taking.
 Or maybe more strategic.
 Which is why I created this first shot list.
 I remember at my wedding, the photographer asked us if there were shots we wanted and anytime I worked on a styled shoot, we had a shot list to make sure we got what we needed.